 - This command displays information about the ARP cache.
-The first line shows the cache timeout.
 It also shows each cache entry, including the IP address, MAC address, type (static, dynamic, other), and VLAN interface.
 Note that entry type "other" indicates local addresses for this router. - Static entries are only displayed for VLANs that are up.
-In other words, static entries are only displayed when configured for the IP subnet of a existing VLAN, and that VLAN is linked up.
+In other words, static entries are only displayed when configured for the IP subnet of a existing VLAN, and that VLAN is linked up. - The maximum number of ARP entries is 64; which is limited to 8 static entries, 48 dynamic entries and 8 entries that are reserved for VLAN interfaces.
+For the GEL-1061 switch model, the table is shared with IPV6 ND, which may limit the total available entries for ARP.